FreeMove: Membership

 As of July 2020, FreeMove has four active members and one former member.
 Founding member Telefónica was required to end membership of FreeMove in order to acquire O2, with the European Commission citing competition concerns.
 The Commission were concerned non-FreeMove members would have to pay significantly more for roaming services in the UK, as three out of the four largest mobile network operators would have been members of the FreeMove alliance.
+As of 2023, FreeMove served a collective base of 400 million customers across more than 100 countries.

 Partnerships

 FreeMove has partnerships with several mobile telecommunication operators and alliances which provide services in territories not serviced by members.
 Partners have access to the FreeMove networks and FreeMove has access to the partner's network.